-A freeze protection valve or also known as anti-freeze valve reduces the risk of flow blockage caused by freezing.
+A freeze protection valve, also known as an anti-freeze valve, reduces the risk of flow blockage caused by freezing.
 With thermostatic technology, the valve reacts automatically to low water temperatures and prevents ice formation inside the pipe.
 For those who want to understand what this device is, how it works, and how to choose the right solution, this article explains the key points clearly and practically.

 Contents